UNDREDAL STAVE CHURCH IN UNDREDAL

 Season: There are no fixed times for guided tours of the church except for a period in the summer.
 A visit or a guided tour inside the church can be booked via Visit Undredal.
 See the official website for season and opening hours.

-When you are in Undredal, we also recommend tasting the locally produced brown and white goat’s cheese made in Undredal, you can taste and buy the award-winning cheese at Underdalsbui.
+When you are in Undredal, we also recommend tasting the locally produced brown and white goat’s cheese made in Undredal, you can taste and buy the award-winning cheese at Underdalsbui grocery store.

 Undredal by the Aurlandsfjord